3 Reasons Why Dividend Stocks Tend to Outperform Non-Dividend Stocks

 Most people keep the things that send them dividends.
 Real money sent directly into an account is very attractive, especially when the world is falling apart around you.
 Those who managed to survive fine could even use that dividend income to fund other purchases of cheap stocks, increasing the overall ownership of businesses in their portfolio.

-Management is More Disciplined
+Management Is More Disciplined With Dividends vs. Non-Dividends

 When a firm sends portions of the money it generates back to the owners, it imposes discipline.
 Suddenly, if two potential acquisitions cross the desk of the CEO, he has to choose the more lucrative option with the better promise of expanding profits.
 It is this psychological restraint that is responsible for the superior returns generated by dividend stocks over long periods of time.